Results

 Scope

 Regulatory strategy development.
-Multi-channel education campaign including paid media, earned media, and event production.
-Clinical trial team assembly and guidance.
+Multi-channel education campaign: paid media, earned media, event production.
+National opinion research.
+Clinical trial team assembly and advisory.
 Congressional and agency outreach.
-European regulatory pathway advisory.
-Email outreach to 2,500 healthcare leaders, congressional staff, and policymakers.
+European regulatory pathway development.
+Targeted outreach to 2,500 healthcare leaders, congressional staff, and policymakers.
+Narrative monitoring and conversation analysis.

 Result

 European approval secured.
-Product now marketing internationally.
-The campaign built the scientific credibility and political visibility needed to reopen the domestic regulatory conversation and position the company for its next phase.
+The product is now marketing internationally.
+A campaign that started as a domestic regulatory problem built enough scientific credibility and political visibility to open an entirely new market, and positioned the company to reopen the domestic conversation from a position of strength.

 Health Care / Reputation